-Further we use in this study combined data from the international Earth Rotation and Reference System Service (IERS).
-The use of interferometry between several stations, which observe radio sources, leads to fundamental geodetic information as changes in the Earth's spinning or in the Earth orientation (Rothacher (2002), Altamimi et al. (2007), Boeckmann (2010)).

-Based on these information the mean rotation rate and the astronomical duration of the day were computed according to equation 6 (Aoki et al., 1981).
-The IERS provides uncertainties for the day length measurements which most of the time vary in a range of $\sim 5\%$.
+Further we use in this study combined data from the international Earth Rotation and Reference System Service (IERS, 2017).
+The use of interferometry between several stations, which observe radio sources, leads to fundamental geodetic information such as changes in the Earth's spinning or in the Earth orientation (Rothacher, 2002; Altamimi et al., 2007; Boeckmann, 2010).
+Based on this information the mean rotation rate and the astronomical duration of the day were computed according to Eq.
+(6) (Aoki et al., 1981).
+The IERS provides uncertainties for the day length measurements, which most of the time vary by ~ 5 %.
 More information about the data provided by IERS and their algorithm to estimate the duration of a day can be found in Bizouard et al. (2017).

-5 3 Results and Discussion
+3 Results and discussion